RV Solar Panels: What You Need To Know

 Mono Solar Cell Pros And Cons:

-The best RV solar panels come with mono cells.
+Monocrystalline or polycrystalline?
+The best solar panels come with mono cells.

 With portable setups the poly solar panel systems also come with crappy solar controllers, undersized wiring, and a cheaply made frame and leg setup.

-When it comes to lightweight options (weight is critical in many RVs) and roof space (also a major consideration for roof top setups) we recommend monocrystalline RV solar panels.
+When it comes to lightweight options and roof space, we recommend monocrystalline RV solar panels.

 Solar Charge Controllers Explained

-Then they will change the voltage that is going into the batteries from the solar panels depending on the current state of charge.
+Then, they will change the voltage going into the batteries from the solar panels depending on the current state of charge.